arcus-azure/arcus.webapi/docs/preview/03-Features/correlation.md

 # Correlation Between HTTP Requests (W3C)
 The `Arcus.WebApi.Logging` library provides a way to add correlation between HTTP requests.

-🚩 This page describes W3C HTTP correlation, see [this page](./correlation-hierarchical.md) for information on the (deprecated) Hierarchical HTTP correlation.
+🚩 This page describes  [W3C Trace-Context](https://www.w3.org/TR/trace-context-1/) correlation, see [this page](./correlation-hierarchical.md) for information on the (deprecated) Hierarchical HTTP correlation.

 ## How This Works
 This diagram shows an example of a user interacting with service A that calls another service B.